bastienmichaux/generator-jhipster-db-helper/notes.md

     * in `.jhipster/FooBar.json`, set the value of `"entityTableName": "foo_bar"` to `"FooBar"`
     * in your terminal, type `yo jhipster:entity FooBar`, and select `Yes, regenerate the entity`
     * **tip** : select the `d` option to see what differences the regeneration makes to existing files
-1. edit your field names :
+1. edit your Column names :
     * editing the field names in `.jhipster/FooBar.json` won't do any change to your entity files
     * find `FooBar.java` and edit the value of `@Column` for each field that isn't correctly mapped